PhD in Geography

 The Graduate School of Arts & Sciences (GRS) is no longer admitting students to the PhD in Geography.
 Continuing students should note the stated degree requirements.

 The PhD in Geography program provides students with expertise across the natural and social sciences that are required to understand the social and environmental aspects of global change.
 This program prepares students for careers in academia or industry, providing the skill set necessary for advanced jobs and careers in environmental consulting, advocacy, and policy; sustainability and resource management; international aid and development; and environmental law.

 - Demonstrate advanced knowledge of the fundamental concepts and topics in a specific subfield of geography and environment.

 - Demonstrate understanding of key research questions, the research design process, and the quantitative and/or qualitative methods used in a specific subfield of geography and environment.

 - Produce and defend an original and substantial contribution to the field.

 - Communicate research questions and results to the scientific community and communicate about problems in geography and environment to a broader audience.

 Students must complete at least 16 courses (64 credits).
 The actual number of courses required of a student is determined in consultation with the advisor.
 Students with prior graduate work may be able to transfer course credits.
 For more details, see the GRS Transfer of Credits policy.
 Unless the student has already taken very close equivalents, the core graduate program is as follows:

-- CAS GE 516 Multivariate Analysis for Geographers (or equivalent)
+- CAS EE 516 Multivariate Analysis for Geographers (or equivalent)